Sensirion/arduino-i2c-different-buses-example/README.md

 I2C2 (SDA on pin 3, SCL on pin 6).

 ### Pull Ups

+Having pull-up resistors in place on the I2C data (SDA) and clock (SCL) lines is important to have a good signal quality and robust communication.
+You can read more about it on [I2C Pull-Up Resistors Intro](i2c-pull-up-resistors-intro.md)

 The Nucleo board nor the development kit board has pull-up resistors built in.
 Thus, we need to wire a resistor into each of the I2C communication lines.
 Four 8.26kOhm resistors were used in this example and the wiring was done using a bread board so that no soldering was needed.